 See end of article for non Windows download options.

-Becoming a Certificate Authority (CA) simply means that you are in charge of the issuing process of cryptographic pairs of private keys and public certificates, yet the process is automatically managed by our free tool.
-With that said, ANYONE can literally become their own Certificate Authority!
-Any entity or individual that endeavors to issue Digital Certificates for secure communications can potentially become their own CA and there are no implied restrictions or authorizations necessary to the contrary.
+Becoming a Certificate Authority (CA) simply means that you (or your customers) are in charge of the issuing process of cryptographic pairs of private keys and public certificates.
+With that said, anyone can literally become their own Certificate Authority and there are no implied restrictions or authorizations necessary.

 The Certificate Management Application is a small web app that you download and run on your own computer.
 The app is currently available for Windows.
 See the end of the article if you are using another operating system such as Linux.

 The installer is a self extracting archive that extracts the necessary files and starts the web application on your computer.

 When you initially run the application, you will be asked to create the CA's certificate and private key.
 You can select a traditional RSA certificate or an Elliptic Curve certificate.

 Elliptic Curve Cryptography (ECC) is a new technology and ECC certificates are much smaller than RSA certificates so you should select ECC if you plan on using the certificates in memory constrained devices or setting up the certificate for a server that will communicate with memory constrained devices.
 A 224 bits ECC certificate is equally as strong as a 2048 bits RSA certificate.
 You should note that since ECC is a new technology, not all devices are able to process these new certificates.
 Our SharkSSL SSL/TLS stack is able to process both.